 - Clarify how the immune system¿s cells function in defense against disease.

-- Describe morphological manifestations and understand functional changes in heritable, degenerative, circulatory, inflammatory and neoplastic diseases, and explain the underlying mechanisms.
+- Describe which morphological manifestations and functional changes that various disease processes can provide, and explain the underlying mechanisms.

 - Understand the background of vaccination and vaccine response.

 - Clarify the genetic basis of immune responses, disease resistance and diseases with hereditary nature / disposal.

 - Observe and describe changes that are characteristic of central disease processes in histological sections and make morphological diagnosis.

 - Prepare, store and send samples to analytical laboratories and also perform some diagnostic tests themselves.